Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G9DU92WM4/total-war">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU73905/obsession">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Kingdom of Science attacks and tries to execute their plan to steal the petrification<br>device.
-Moz convinces Kirisame to use the device, but Ryusui's instincts tell him something is<br>off about the situation.</p>
+<p align="center">The match finally reaches the final set, which will be won by whoever gets 15<br>points first.
+Keishin sees that Kageyama is exhausted, and switches him out with Sugawara.
+Sugawara<br>had always only done attacks that he knew would work for sure, but after the<br>Tokyo training camp...</p>
 </td>
 </tr>
 </table>